WSU-kduncan/ceg3120-ToreyC31/git-guide.md

 - status
 	- Shows status of the local repository.
 This status includes:
 		- number of local commits that have not been synced with remote (GitHub)
           	- list of files in local folder than are NOT being tracked by git
           	- list of files in local folder that have changes that need to be committed
-      - git status
+	- Example: git status
 - clone
 	- Clones a repository into a directory.
-	- Example: git clone git@github.com:examp;e/example.git
+	- Example: git clone git@github.com:example/example.git
 - add
 - rm
 - commit
 - push
 	- Pushes the information that was created or changed to the repository that you are working in to send to GitHub.
 	- git push
 - fetch
 - merge
 - pull